-Rio de Janeiro - where folk are raring to party out of their minds and live purely for the moment - Carnival & New Years Eve celebrations are always chaotic, crowded and great fun
+Rio de Janeiro - where folk are always up for a party and live purely for the moment - Carnival & New Years Eve celebrations are always chaotic, crowded and great fun

 Parati - laid back historic coastal village, explore the secluded islands by taking a sailing trip in a traditional schooner.

 Pantanal - organise treks out into the vast wetlands, home to hundreds of species of birds & fish, including Piranha!